srvaroa/srvaroa.github.io/_posts/2024-02-10-how-about-we-forget-the-concept-of-test-types.md

 * Error rate tells us what percentage of test executions fail to do their job.
 Note that this is not the same as failed tests (that is a successful execution!).
-Errors would be false positives (regressions that slip through our safety net), or false positives (often flakes).
+Errors would be false positives (regressions that pass all tests and therefore slip through our safety net), or false negatives (often flakes that fail tests even though there wasn't an actual regression).

 These are not ground breaking ideas!
 They permeate the literature about software testing in one form or another (the reason for preferring unit